Sidkhanna96/Docs/Coding Challenges/Greedy.md

+### Videos

 - https://www.youtube.com/watch?v=ARvQcqJ_-NY&list=PLfFeAJ-vQopt_S5XlayyvDFL_mi2pGJE3
 - https://www.youtube.com/watch?v=wU6udHRIkcc
 - https://www.youtube.com/watch?v=4ZlRH0eK-qQ

 ### When is it used ?
-- Optimization Problems: A problem that requires min or max result out of possible solutions - On each step we have a set of pre-existing condition we can check to see if its met then thats the feasible solution
+- Optimization Problems: A problem that requires min or max result out of possible solutions - On each step we have a set of pre-existing condition we can check to see if its met then thats the feasible s`olution

 ### Under what Context can it be used ?
 - If we wanted to construct the most optimal and efficient way to connect a set of cities for a train infrastructure with minimum distance travelled between all cities or minimum distance from one point to another